nyuutsu/slap-test-patches/README.md

 The test suite has four classifications:

 * Real: a real-world patch from some actual project
-* Converted: a "real" patch repackaged into a different patch format\*
+* Converted: a "real" patch repackaged into a different patch format
-* Synthetic: the patch target was fabricated (e.g. via PRNG XOR).\*\*
+* Synthetic: the patch target was fabricated (e.g. via PRNG XOR).
 * Broken: a known-broken patch, skipped by the runner.
 Unused at time of writing.

-\* We apply the patch to the input rom using some outside tool (such as, say, [flips](https://git.disroot.org/Sir_Walrus/Flips)), producing an output rom.
-We use some tool (say, [xdelta3](https://github.com/xorgy/xdelta3)), the input rom, and the output from to create a patch in a different format.

-\*\* We take some rom and make a bunch of changes to a copy of it.
-We then use some outside tool, the input rom, and the output rom to create a patch.
+We now have some patches that I feel do not cleanly fit into any of the above categories.
+The distinguishing property they have, is that the following procedure was used to create them:

+1. Prepare an input rom and output rom somehow[^somehow]

+2. Use slap to create a patch

+3. Use some well-regarded tool to make a patch in the same format with same input

+4. Use slap to apply each patch; record hashes

+5. Use the external tool to apply each patch; record hashes

+6. If all hashes agree then we can be fairly confident that the patch is *probably correct*

+This is sort of a different axis of "how confident are we about this patch?" vs what lineage is tracking.

 ## Suite format